Human Resource Functions

-This refers to policies and actions such as flexible schedules that make employees feel supported the organization.
+This refers to policies and actions such as flexible schedules that make employees feel supported by the organization.

 - Job Quality

-This is measured autonomy, meaningfulness and opportunities for learning, advancement and job security.
+This is measured by autonomy, meaningfulness and opportunities for learning, advancement and job security.
 In contrast, actual pay and access to benefits were found to have a relatively insignificant effect on employee satisfaction.

 The total impact of the above factors causes the employees to be either generally satisfied or dissatisfied with their jobs.